 \section{Introduction}

-Recent advances in Large Language Model (LLM)-based data science agents (or data agents) have significantly promoted the automation of data science, encompassing a wide range of tasks from exploratory data analysis and traditional machine learning to complex deep learning workflows \citep{hong2024datainterpreterllmagent, zhang2025deepanalyze, sun2025lambda, zhang2023data}.
+Recent advances in Large Language Model (LLM)-based data science agents (or data agents) have significantly promoted the automation of data science, encompassing a wide range of tasks from exploratory data analysis and traditional machine learning to complex deep learning workflows \citep{hong2024datainterpreterllmagent, zhang2025deepanalyze, sun2025lambda, zhang2023data, sun2026dare}.
 Nevertheless, evaluating the efficacy of these agents remains a formidable challenge \citep{dscodebench, sun2025survey}.
 Real-world data science problems are inherently open-ended and exploratory \citep{nascimento2024llm4dsevaluatinglargelanguage, hu2024infiagentdabenchevaluatingagentsdata}, often lacking unique, standardized solutions, which renders traditional exact-match evaluation metrics insufficient.
-Moreover, data science is a multifaceted discipline with numerous specialized domains and intricate workflow stages, necessitating a granular and comprehensive evaluation \cite{datascibench,dsbench}.
+Moreover, data science is a multifaceted discipline with numerous specialized domains and intricate workflow stages, necessitating a granular and comprehensive evaluation \citep{datascibench,dsbench, sun2026rejoinder}.
 However, most prior benchmarks have been limited in scope, focusing only on partial sub-domains or isolated stages in the pipeline.
+Moreover, traditional evaluation protocols often rely on objective ground truth that are easily verifiable, such as code unit tests \citep{ds1000, dscodebench}, metric comparisons \citep{huang2024dacodeagentdatascience, huang2024mlagentbenchevaluatinglanguageagents, dsbench}, or exact matches \citep{hu2024infiagentdabenchevaluatingagentsdata, egg2025dabstepdataagentbenchmark}.
+In most of real-world data analysis scenarios, however, the final deliverable is not a single deterministic answer but a report-style output that synthesizes quantitative results, visual evidence, methodological choices, and interpretive conclusions.
+This open-ended nature makes it difficult for conventional evaluation methods to fully assess the quality of data science agents.
 To address these dilemmas, we introduce DSAEval, a comprehensive benchmark designed to evaluate data science agents using large-scale, real-world problems.
 DSAEval spans broad domains of data science problems, including Statistical Testing \& Inference (STI), Data Analysis (DA), Time Series (TS) Analysis, Natural Language Processing (NLP), Computer Vision (CV), and Clustering.
 Furthermore, it incorporates critical workflow stages such as Data Ingestion, Feature Engineering, Modeling, and Inference.
-In total, the benchmark comprises 285 datasets associated with 641 specific tasks.